Tronsave MCP Testnet

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

-Read-only market depth endpoint (no side effects).
-Returns price buckets (min, max, value) for ENERGY or BANDWIDTH, optionally scoped by viewer address, minimum delegate amount, and duration.
-Use this to estimate market ranges before create/update decisions; use tronsave_estimate_buy_resource for quote-style buy estimation and tronsave_get_order for one concrete order.
+Read market depth buckets for ENERGY or BANDWIDTH.
+Returns price buckets { min, max, value } optionally scoped by viewer address, minimum delegate amount, and duration.
+No login required; read-only and idempotent.
+Use this to estimate market ranges before create/update decisions; pair with tronsave_estimate_buy_resource for quote-style buy estimation and tronsave_get_order for one concrete order.

 | Name | Required | Description | Default |